GrigoriiAnfalov/CS3773-Group6-Summer2026/Product_Backlog.md

 * Make the sorting Item buttons sort by their respective attributes.
 * Make the sorting Order buttons sort by their respective attributes.
 * Make order execution reduce the quantity of an item
+* Make the item selection button be able to assign an image